safina57/Loan-Prediction/README.md

 - **sweetviz**: For generating a visual report of the data.

 ## Sweetviz Report
-The Sweetviz data exploration report can be viewed [here](https://safina57.github.io/Loan-Prediction/Report.html).
+To view the Sweetviz data exploration report, run the corresponding cell in the Jupyter notebook to display it in your local environment.

 ## Installation
 To install the required libraries, run the following command: